Effect of graphene grating coating on near-field radiative heat transfer

 Due to graphene's peculiar optical properties, graphene-based nanostructures have shown novel behaviors in the radiative heat transfer modulation \cite{Lu2022small,Shi2021am,Volokitin2017Dey,Zhao2017prb,He2020ijhmt,He2020ol,Zheng2017,Ognjen2012prb,Svetovoy2012prb,JSWM,GrafBilMA}.
 In general, at large separations, adding a graphene layer on top of a dielectric slab can dramatically turn a poor heat emitter/absorber into a good one \cite{Svetovoy2012prb}.
 However, the graphene coating is shown to decrease the NFRHT at short separations (typically for d<100 nm) \cite{Svetovoy2012prb,LiuES2022}.
 By patterning a suspended graphene sheet into strips (one-dimensional grating) \cite{Liu2015APL} and square arrays (two-dimensional grating) \cite{Yang2020prAppl}, more channels will be opened to allow for radiative energy transfer, where an exact method based on the rigorous coupled-wave analysis (RCWA) is applied to treat the scattering from the grating.
-When there is a supporting substrate, it is interesting to know whether such a patterning method still works or not and it is this question we are addressing in this work.
-In our numerical investigations, we will use another exact method rather than the aforementioned RCWA, \textit{i.e.,} the Fourier Modal Method with Local Basis Functions (FMM-LBF) which is far more efficient for strip gratings \cite{Guizal, Taiwan_LBF, PRE23,Luo2023Casimir_gg}.
+When there is a supporting substrate, it is interesting to know whether such a patterning method still works or not and it is this question we are addressing in this work. {More importantly, the supported graphene gratings are more realistic and experimentally relevant compared to the suspended ones in the literature.} In our numerical investigations, we will use another exact method rather than the aforementioned RCWA, \textit{i.e.,} the Fourier Modal Method with Local Basis Functions (FMM-LBF) which is far more efficient for {two-dimensional} strip gratings \cite{Guizal, Taiwan_LBF, PRE23} {(for more detailed discussion of the two methods please refer to our recent work \cite{Luo2023Casimir_gg})}.
 It's also worthwhile mentioning that recently NFRHT between graphene strips on top of uniaxial hyperbolic substrates was investigated by using the effective medium theory (EMT) \cite{Zhou2022langmuir}.
-The applicability of this latter approach diminishes when the separation distance is less than three times the grating period.
+The applicability of the latter approach {is valid when the separation distance is much larger than the grating period \cite{Liu2014JHT,Biehs2011OE}}.
 By comparing the exact method to the EMT we will be able to study the EMT approximation validity in graphene-grating coated systems.

 In this letter, we use the FMM-LBF to investigate the near-field radiative heat transfer between planar fused silica slabs (see Fig.~\ref{fig:two_gratings_schematic} (a)) coated with graphene gratings.
 We show that a graphene grating coating a substrate can significantly enhance the {near-field radiative} heat transfer, we also investigate the limits of the the effective medium approximation and introduce and study a second simple {additive} approximation.\\